BabaOlude/Rover-Project-One/README.md

 outputs of the perception_step() in deciding how to issue throttle, brake and steering commands.
 Iterate on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.

-Rubirc Points
-Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-Writeup/README
-1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!

 Autonomous Navigation and Mapping